jdkandersson/flake8-docstrings-complete/README.md

         yield "bar"
 ```

-These examples can be fixed by:
+These examples can be fixed by adding the yields section:

 ```Python
 def foo():